-The West Michigan Water Trail Project has completed a draft report and will have a Holland community meeting on June 24 at 10:00 AM in the Training Room at Holland City Hall.
-In preparation for the meeting, please view the draft report at the West Michigan Water Trail website: http://www.westmichiganwatertrail.com/
+The West Michigan Water Trail Project has completed a final report and is available at the West Michigan Water Trail website: http://www.westmichiganwatertrail.com/

 What is the West Michigan Water Trail?

 Water trails are designated routes on navigable waterways such as rivers, lakes, and canals that are designed and implemented to foster an educational and recreational experience.
 They provide safe access to and information about waterways while also providing connections to cultural, historical and other attractions.
 They are intended for non-motorized uses such as kayaks; other users depend on the character and conditions of each water trail.
 Water Trails contribute to local communities by stimulating local economies and expanding interest in the protection of these globally-unique freshwater resources.